Peter Rodrigues: Retirement

 After retirement from football, Rodrigues became the landlord of the King Rufus pub in Eling.
 In 1987, Rodrigues moved back to Wales to take over another pub and set up a soccer school in Tenby.

-He later returned to Southampton to manage the Conservative Club, where he stayed for 8 years until the death of his wife, Lin.
-In 2002, Rodrigues moved to Alicante in Spain for a few years, but after remarrying (to Kate) he settled back in Southampton, where he worked as a driver.
+He later returned to Southampton to manage the Conservative Club, where he stayed for eight years until the death of his wife, Lynn.
+In 2002, Rodrigues moved to Alicante in Spain for a few years, but after remarrying (to Carol) he settled back in Southampton.

 In October 2004, Rodrigues' eldest daughter placed his FA Cup winner's medal up for auction without his knowledge.
 The medal sold for £10,200 and was initially said to have been purchased by a mystery bidder, but it was subsequently announced that the medal had been purchased by Southampton Football Club.